whyisjake/Bootstrap/README.md

 About the Author
 ----------------

 [Jake Spurlock](http://jakespurlock.com) is a developer for O’Reilly Media where he works for MAKE magazine.
 MAKE publishes a DIY magazine, produces Maker Faire, and is trying to make the world a better place by teaching people that they can make things.
-Jake is a Utah native, but a year and a half ago was grafted into the California wine country.
+Jake is a Utah native, but was recently grafted into the California wine country.

 Find Jake on these social networks: